Omikhleia/printoptions.sile/README.md

 system helps tuning image resolution and vector rasterization, as often requested by professional printers and print-on-demand services.

-The package requires Inkscape and GraphicMagick to be available on your system, and uses them to convert vector files to rasters and to downsize, if need be, raster images to the targeted resolution.
+The package requires Inkscape, GraphicMagick and Ghostscript to be available on your system, and uses them to convert vector files to rasters and to downsize, if need be, raster images to the targeted resolution.
 If they are not available, everything goes as usual, without conversion.

-Most professional printers require the whole PDF to be flattened without transparency, which is not addressed here.
-There are other tools, better suited to that task, which may be used once you have a PDF document.
-This package aims at something simpler, would you want to reduce the resolution (for proofreaders and reviewers) for a smaller PDF, or to ensure, even for print quality, that images are not indecently oversized.
+Some professional printers require the whole PDF to be flattened without transparency, which is not addressed here.
+There are other tools, better suited to that task, which may be used once you have a final PDF document.
+Most of the time, it results, however, in a much heavier PDF (in terms of size), as pages may have to be fully rasterized to remove any layering and compute flattened transparencies.

+This package aims at something simpler, would you want to reduce the resolution (for proofreaders and reviewers) for a smaller PDF; or to ensure, even for print quality, that images are not indecently oversized and the rasterized vectors still look good and properly ordered on the page.

 ## Installation